 Don’t think you have any projects?
 Chances are you do!
 Want to write up your family tree?
 It’s a project.
 Want to find your 5x Great-Grandmother’s baptism record?
 It’s a project.
-Want to find out about life in 18th Century London?
-You got it, it’s a project!
-Of course your project to find a baptism record is much smaller than a project such as a One Name Study.
+Want to find out about life in 18th century London?
+You got it – it’s a project!

-Initiation is your ideas stage.
-You need to get these ideas out of your head and into some written form.
-There are loads of different ways of doing this.
 Draw a mind map.
 Write a list.
 Type it into Excel.
-Chat about them to a friend whilst videoing or voice recording yourself.
+Chat about your ideas to a friend whilst videoing yourself or record your voice.
 Then type it up.

 Once you’ve got a record of your ideas, take a step back and look at them.
 I bet there are loads!
 Can you achieve all of that, all at once?
-Your ideas need to be broken down into something more manageable.
+Probably not, which is why your ideas need to be broken down into something more manageable.

 Must Have – absolutely essential, you cannot complete your project without this, these items are critical

 Should Have – these items should be included, your project would be better with them, but it is still possible to complete without these items

 Could Have – these things are nice to have, if you’ve got time

 Won’t Have (this time) – these things are out of the current scope, you don’t have time to include these at the moment or perhaps they are items that are wondering off the core topic / objective of your project

 So how can I Apply MoSCoW to my Project?

 Decide on your timeline, and then divide it into manageable chunks.
 For example, in the above picture I’ve set a goal to research the social history for the period of 1841 – 1891 for my rural Hampshire Pithers ancestors.